pigworker/so-pigworker/markdown/appl-tensor.md

   * you choose an outer shape
   * you choose an inner shape for each outer position
-  * an composite position is then the pair of an outer position and an inner position appropriate to the inner shape that sits there
+  * a composite position is then the pair of an outer position and an inner position appropriate to the inner shape that sits there

 Or, in Hancock